-For four years, from 2010 to 2014, Amy was appointed to and served on the New Jersey Supreme Court Committee on Women in the Courts.
-In 2012, 2013, 2014, 2015 and 2016, after being nominated by her peers, Super Lawyers® named Amy a “New Jersey Rising Star” in the area of real estate.
-Under Amy’s direction as the firm's Diversity and Inclusion Officer, the firm has been certified since 2010 as a women-owned business enterprise by both the State of New Jersey and State of New York.
-Amy also has been a lecturer at Rutgers University School of Law – Newark and is an accredited Continuing Legal Education instructor in Georgia, Illinois, New Jersey, New York, and Rhode Island
+From 2010 to 2014, Amy served on the New Jersey Supreme Court Committee on Women in the Courts and under Amy's direction as the firm's Diversity and Inclusion Officer, Williams Legal Advisory Group, LLC has been certified since 2010 as a women-owned business enterprise by both the State of New Jersey and State of New York, and as of 2019, has also been so certified by the City of New York.
+Amy has been a lecturer at Rutgers University School of Law – Newark and is an accredited Continuing Legal Education instructor in Georgia, Illinois, New Jersey, New York, and Rhode Island

 Immediately after law school, Kathy served as a judicial law clerk to The Honorable Naomi G. Eichen, in the Appellate Division of the Superior Court of New Jersey and prior thereto, as a legal intern for the United States Attorney's Office in the Southern District of New York.
-She is admitted to practice in both New Jersey and New York.
+Kathy is admitted to practice in both New Jersey and New York.

 Dylan J. Mruczinski is the newest addition to the Williams Legal Advisory Group, LLC, joining the firm as a law clerk following his graduation from law school in May, 2019 and becoming an Associate at the firm shortly thereafter, after passing the bar exam and being admitted to practice law in the State of New Jersey.
 Already, Dylan has become involved with the firm's leasing and asset management practice, regularly assisting with the drafting of lease amendments and other ancillary lease documents, preparing lease abstracts and performing other lease reviews, conducting acquisition due diligence and estoppel review, and preparing various operational contracts for vendor and professional services at our clients' retail and office properties.